MicrosoftDocs/windows-dev-docs/terminal/customize-settings/key-bindings.md

 ### Open next tab

-Open the tab to the right of the current one.
+This opens the tab to the right of the current one.

 **Command name:** `nextTab`

 **Default binding:**

 ```json
 { "command": "nextTab", "keys": "ctrl+tab" }
 ```

 ### Open previous tab

-Open the tab to the left of the current one.
+This opens the tab to the left of the current one.

 **Command name:** `prevTab`

 **Default binding:**

 ```json
 { "command": "prevTab", "keys": "ctrl+shift+tab" }
 ```

 ### Open a specific tab

-Open a specific tab depending on index.
+This opens a specific tab depending on the index.

 **Command name:** `switchToTab`

 **Default bindings:**

 ```json
 { "command": { "action": "switchToTab", "index": 0 }, "keys": "ctrl+alt+1" },
 { "command": { "action": "switchToTab", "index": 1 }, "keys": "ctrl+alt+2" },